This photo taken from the rear platform of an observation car sometime between 1942 and 1959 shows

 The fans still work at Glacier, but see much less use.

-CP's first EMD 710 engines were installed in the fans houses on the MacDonald tunnel.
-Again, the fan houses are automated, but
+CP's first EMD 710 engines were installed in the fan houses on the MacDonald tunnel.
+Again, the fan houses are automated,

 Phil Mason - 20 Apr 2013.